 Breathless

-Breathless - Amy McCulloch
+Amy McCulloch

-my review : ✮✮✮✮
+my review : ✮✮✮

 One way to cool yourself down on a hot summer day?
 Transport yourself to the freezing mountain of Manaslu, the eighth-highest peak in the world.

 This book follows journalist Cecily Wong as she snags the most sought-after interview with famous mountaineer Charles McVeigh.
 The catch?
 Charles will only give the interview after she summits the mountain with him.
 Cecily has given everything up for this story - her savings account, her boyfriend, and her sanity - to face this incredibly challenging mountain after some serious climbing failures in the past.
-But, when Cecily gets to the mountain and a few climbers die in “freak accidents,” Cecily starts wondering if there is something more sinister at play.
+But when Cecily gets to the mountain, and a few climbers die in “freak accidents,” she starts wondering if there is something more sinister at play.
 Stranded on a harrowing mountain in a remote part of the world, Cecily has to brave both the treacherous elements and this faceless killer.

-Best paired with something that will give you a brain freeze so you will feel like you’re alongside Cecily on the mountain!
+Best paired with something that will give you a brain freeze so you feel like you’re alongside Cecily on the mountain!
 May I suggest a frozen pineapple daiquiri?

 you’ll love this book if you love: